MobinNesari81/Famous-Cipher-Algorithms/docs/Shift.md

 $$D(x) = (x - k) \ \text{mod} \ 26$$

 where:
-- $D(x)$ is the decrypted letter.
+- D(x) is the decrypted letter.
-- $x$ is the encrypted letter, represented as a number between 0 and 25.
+- x is the encrypted letter, represented as a number between 0 and 25.
-- $k$ is the shift value, represented as a number between 0 and 25
+- k is the shift value, represented as a number between 0 and 25

 To decrypt a message, each letter in the encrypted message is shifted back by the same amount specified by the shift value.
 For example, if the shift value is 3, then the letter 'D' becomes 'A', 'E' becomes 'B', and so on.